Experienced. Cost-Effective. Honest.

 Read below for answers to frequently asked questions, or check out the rest of this site, which has over 110 pages, organized via the menu on the top of this page, or simply call or email us for a free consultation.

 Contract litigation involves the formal resolution (in court or mediation/arbitration) of disputes involving any contract: business law (commercial debt, shareholder disputes, franchise agreements), construction law (commercial and home improvement, mechanic's liens), consumer debt, non-competes, employment agreements, and more.

-Our 12 lawyer Pittsburgh firm regularly handles contract dispute claims for money damages and debt collection, defenses to claims such claims, construction and renovation issues, home improvement, non-competes (for employers and employees), oil and gas leases, partner or member disputes regarding ownership of a business, franchisor-franchisee agreements, and more.
+Yes, we represent parties in all cases, large and small, including eight-figure disputes in federal court.
+Our 10 lawyer Pittsburgh firm handles on a daily basis claims (for money damages and debt collection), defenses to contract claims involving: construction and renovation issues, home improvement, non-competes (for employers and employees), oil and gas leases, partner or member disputes regarding ownership of a business, franchisor-franchisee agreements, and more.